Turbo-GS: Accelerating 3D Gaussian Fitting for High-Quality Radiance Fields: Introduction

-With these contributions, \methodname matches or outperforms the rendering quality of existing methods using only a third of the optimization steps.
-When combined with a dilation-based rendering approach that decomposes the learning content from low to high frequency, we can even accelerate optimization for high-resolution 4K images (\Cref{fig:teaser}).
+With these contributions, our approach reduces 4K scene reconstruction time from several hours to just 10 minutes.
 We conduct extensive experiments to validate our design choices and compare our approach with previous methods.
 To sum up our contributions: \begin{itemize} \item We propose \textbf{\methodname}, a method for fitting 3DGS that is several times faster than existing methods.
-Our key idea is to reduce the number of optimization iterations while enabling more frequent and effective densification. \item We make a series of design contributions to achieve frequent and effective densification, better initialization, and stabilize gradients during fitting. \item A series of other improvements, including a batching strategy, and dilation-based rendering for 4K images. \end{itemize}
+Our key idea is to maximize effective optimization. \item We implement a highly-efficient dilated rendering pipeline, which could be integrated into different 3DGS variants. \item We optimize the densification process by dynamically adjusting the densification rate and enhancing the guidance. \end{itemize}